 - Liters of oxygen remaining in the tank/oxygen setting in liters/minute = Minutes of oxygen remaining

-The same formulas can be used in cylinders with pure gaseous form.
-To calculate for nitrous oxide, however, is only applicable once the pressure drops below 745 psi.
-This is due to having the liquid and gaseous form within the tank.
+The same formulas can be used in cylinders containing a pure gaseous form.
+However, calculations for nitrous oxide are only applicable once the pressure drops below 745 psi due to the presence of liquid and gaseous forms within the tank.
 The pressure will remain constant until 75% of the 1590 L gas is consumed, which is approximately equal to 400 L remaining within the cylinder.
 From this point until empty, the above formulas apply.
 Prior to this point, the cylinder must be weighed to determine the amount of gas remaining within the cylinder.

-The transportation of gas cylinders is highly regulated by both local, state and federal agencies in most countries.
-In the UD, the Department of Transportation is the governing authority.
-Further, there are guidelines for the manufacturer to ensure that the cylinders have been tested and are safe.
-Some of the tests that cylinders undergo include tensile strength, hydrostatic test, impact testing, burst testing and pressure cycling.
-Once the cylinder is manufactured, it must have all the vital information permanently etched on to the cylinder.
+The transportation of gas cylinders is highly regulated by local, state, and federal agencies in most countries.
+In the United States, the Department of Transportation is the governing authority.
+Further, there are manufacturer guidelines to ensure that the cylinders have been tested and are safe.
+Some of the tests that cylinders undergo include tensile strength, hydrostatic testing, impact testing, burst testing, and pressure cycling.
+Once the cylinder is manufactured, it must have all the vital information permanently etched onto the cylinder.